shafikul-dev/shafikul-dev/README.md

 - Contributed to full-stack development of client projects, building front-end interfaces with React.js and Tailwind CSS and back-end APIs with Express.js.
 - Designed and implemented MongoDB schemas and queries to support dynamic data retrieval, improving application scalability and performance.
 - Debugged and resolved issues across the stack, enhancing application reliability and user experience.

+Freelance Developer | Remote | Jan 2023 – Jul 2024
+- Delivered 15+ client projects, ranging from small business websites to production‐ready e‐commerce platforms..
+- Improved API response times by 30% for a client’s booking system.
+- Implemented authentication (JWT) and caching with Redis, improving performance and security.

 ---